 About The Physician Assistant Department

-The Physician Assistant Program at Marywood University is committed to providing students with an exceptional education in a supportive and nurturing environment.
+The Marywood PA Program is committed to providing students with an exceptional education in a supportive and nurturing environment.
 This professional education will include the biomedical and clinical knowledge necessary to diagnose, treat, educate, and empower patients in a variety of settings across the lifespan.

 - The Program is committed to preparing students to deal with the changing healthcare environment while promoting the PA profession.